-- Regulations of both states;

-- Required fundamental policies of both states;

-- > The increased flexibility available.
+- General Recommendation: Vote case-by-case on re-incorporations, considering the following factors: - Regulations of both states; - > Required fundamental policies of both states; - > The increased flexibility available.

 Authorizing the Board to Hire and Terminate Subadvisers Without Shareholder Approval

 General Recommendation: Vote against proposals authorizing the board to hire or terminate subadvisers without shareholder approval if the investment adviser currently employs only one subadviser.